-The mills were cotton mills, with some of the original sewing machines still in storage up through the early 2000s.
+The Borden Mills were cotton mills, with some of the original sewing machines still in storage up through the early 2000s.
 In the images below you can see the mill complex as it was in the 1960s, after I-95 was built.
 If you look at the insurance image, the color image, you will see that the mills originally bordered the Quequechan River before it was diverted and buried for I-95’s construction.

-Images that show the other side of Rodman St, where Stop & Shop is currently located, show some of the multi family homes that were housing for the mill employees.
+Images that show the other side of Rodman St, where Stop & Shop is currently located, show some of the multi family homes that were originally housing for the mill employees.

 More details will be added when available.